Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 You should also decide whether you want a coffee maker that works on a stovetop, or can stand alone.
 They brew equally good coffee, so it really comes down to the type of heat source you want to use.
 A stovetop coffee maker can be used on any gas or electric stove surface, while a standalone is heated by a built-in or separate burner.
 Stovetop makers tends to be less expensive than the standalone models.

 Finally, you’ll want to consider how much coffee you need to brew at a given time.
-The majority of vacuum coffee makers come in size options of three to eight cups.
+The majority of siphon coffee makers come in size options of three to eight cups.
 Since the brewing process is so involved and precise, you’ll probably want to drink the coffee as fresh as possible to truly appreciate the taste.
 How much do you expect to drink in one sitting?

-Vacuum coffee maker reviews
+Siphon coffee maker reviews

-This sleek and classically styled Hario Technica Syphon Coffee Maker maker is a beautiful option for crafting the perfect coffee.
+This sleek and classically styled Hario Glass Technica Syphon Coffee Maker is a beautiful option for crafting the perfect coffee.
 Featuring two stacked heat-resistant borosilicate glass vessels and a stainless steel stand and burner, this standalone coffee maker is both sturdy and sleek in its design.
 The Hario Technica will not take much space on your counter, but has the capacity to brew five cups of coffee.

 - A sleek and compact design to fit most kitchens